EduArt-Robotik/edu_lib_sensorring/doc/pages/02_installation.md

 # Installation

-## 1 Building the library from source
+## 1 Building the Library from Source

 The library is built with a standard CMake workflow which is almost identical for Windows and Linux.
 Use the following commands to build the library.